Living in Auburn, WA: Top Reasons to Move to This Seattle Suburb, The Cost Of Living, & Whether YOU Should Move Here!

 Transportation and Commuting

-One of the major perks of living in Auburn is its excellent commuter access.
-Strategically located in South King County, Auburn connects easily to regional job centers via State Route 167, State Route 18, and Interstate 5.
-These major highways make it simple to reach Seattle, Bellevue, Tacoma, and even the Eastside tech corridor in under an hour, depending on traffic.
+Strategically located in South King County, Auburn connects easily to regional job centers via State Route 167, State Route 18, and Interstate 5, the State of Washington’s major International North-South freeway.

-For those looking to avoid freeway congestion, the Auburn Sounder Station offers direct commuter rail service to both downtown Seattle and Tacoma.
-With free parking and a comfortable ride, the Sounder Train is a popular option for professionals seeking a quieter suburban lifestyle without giving up quick city access.
+The Auburn Sounder Station offers direct commuter rail service to both downtown Seattle and Tacoma.
+With free parking and a comfortable ride, the Sounder Train is a popular option for professionals seeking a hand-free ride to the big city.

-King County Metro Transit also operates an extensive network of local and regional bus routes throughout Auburn and neighboring cities like Kent, Federal Way, and Renton.
-Multiple park-and-ride lots around the city make it easy to blend driving and transit, especially for commuters headed into Seattle.
+King County Metro Transit also operates an extensive network of local and regional bus routes throughout Auburn and neighboring cities like Kent, Federal Way, and Renton, making the bus an easy way to get around Auburn and surrounding municipalities.

 Pros and Cons of Living in Auburn